 -follow-up with phone calls to clarify any information needed.

 • Parents will be informed of meetings in writing and if possible, invited personally via phone call.
-If the a need expressed for childcare or transportation, the Title I program will make arrangements for stud, (when appropriate) and siblings to be cared for on-site during the meetings free of charge to the parent
+If there is a need expressed for childcare or transportation, the Title I program will make arrangements for students, (when appropriate) and siblings to be cared for on-site during the meetings free of charge to the parent

 If needed, transportation will be made available to parents wishing to attend.